cucumber/cucumber-jvm/spring/README.md

 ## Sharing State

-Cucumber Spring creates an application context and using Springs `TestContextManager` framework internally.
+Cucumber Spring creates an application context and uses Spring's `TestContextManager` framework internally.
 All scenarios as well as all other tests (e.g. JUnit) that use the same context configuration will share one instance of the Spring application.
 This avoids an expensive startup time.